JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 ![three-in-cave](/images/three-in-cave.JPG#vert)

-*Awestruck by the cave's natural beauty*
+*Awestruck by the beautiful interior*

 We ducked back into the water and swam a short distance over some beautiful coral to the other opening.
 The second cave was larger and had room to take off our fins and walk around.
 The walls inside were equally as impressive as the first, and another small natural skylight allowed light through.